thegetty/lod-gateway/README.md

 ## Web Interface

-The LOD Gateway provides a lightweight web interface offering a landing page and a dashboard for each instance, providing useful information about the contents of the LOD Gateway instance and links to various related resources.
-To access the dashboard for any LOD Gateway instance visit the following URL in a web browser from a computer that has network access to the LOD Gateway instance you wish to visit:
+The LOD Gateway provides a lightweight web interface offering a landing page and a Dashboard for each instance, providing useful information about the contents of the LOD Gateway instance and links to various related resources.
+To access the Dashboard for any LOD Gateway instance visit the following URL in a web browser from a computer that has network access to the LOD Gateway instance you wish to visit:

 #### HTTP GET {base-url}/{namespace}/dashboard

-Upon visiting the LOD Gateway's dashboard, you should see something similar to the following:
+Upon visiting the LOD Gateway's Dashboard, you should see something similar to the following:

 ![LOD Gateway's Dashboard](documentation/dashboard.png)

-The dashboard provides a summary of the entity counts of the documents stored in the system, as well as a total count of the stored records and the total count of record changes.
+The Dashboard provides a summary of the entity counts of the documents stored in the system, as well as a total count of the stored records and the total count of record changes.
 Links to the Activity Stream, SPARQL API endpoint and SPARQL GUI are also provided.
-Custom links may be added to the dashboard page if desired by customizing the value of the `LINK_BANK` environment variable, such as links to documentation about the data sets stored in the LOD Gateway (see the **Configuration** section below for more information).
+Custom links may be added to the Dashboard page if desired by customizing the value of the `LINK_BANK` environment variable, such as links to documentation about the data sets stored in the LOD Gateway (see the **Configuration** section below for more information).

 ## Server Capabilities